 Velvety hair is permissible on tips of leathers.

-Length of coat on flanks 3-5 centimetres.
 On lower side of neck, forechest and belly, generally somewhat longer.

 Good feathering and breeching, yet less long towards the ground.